paralus/website/docs/Single Sign On/okta.md

 Provide the name of the identity provider and choose IdP type as `Generic` from the drop down.

-For client identifier & secret, provide the `client-id` & `client-secret` of the Okta app created earlier.
+For client identifier & secret, provide the `Client ID` & `Client Secret` of the Okta app created earlier.

 Under **Scopes** provide `openid, profile, email`